 You can be represented in the Employment Relations Authority by any person or organisation you choose.
 You can also choose to represent yourself.

-You must raise a personal grievance with your employer within 90 days of the date the personal grievance arose or first came to your attention (whichever is the later).
+You must raise a personal grievance with your employer within 90 days from the date the personal grievance arose or first came to your attention (whichever is the later), except for cases of sexual harassment which must be raised within 12 months.

 If you are unable to resolve the problem with your employer or through mediation, you then have 3 years from the date you raised the personal grievance with your employer to lodge the matter with us.